What You Need to Know About Veterinary Technologist or Technician

 What Kind of Veterinary Tech Job Opportunities Are There?

-There were about 102,000 jobs for Veterinary Technologist or Technician in 2016 (in the United States).
+In the United States, there were 102,000 jobs for Veterinary Technologist or Technician in 2016.
 New jobs are being produced at a rate of 20% which is above the national average.
 The Bureau of Labor Statistics predicts 20,400 new jobs for Veterinary Technologist or Technician by 2026.
-Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.
+There will be an estimated 10,700 positions for Veterinary Tech per year.

 The states with the most job growth for Veterinary Tech are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Ohio, Maine, or District of Columbia.
 These states have the worst job growth for this type of profession.